Yield 1 quart/1 liter

 Bring to a simmer.

 Bring just to a boil.
-Now we have a choice.
-We can reduce the heat and simmer the sauce for two hours, stirring occasionally.
-Then we pour the sauce through a colander, and then through a strainer.
-Transfer to the pitcher and we get this:
+Reduce the heat and simmer the sauce for two hours, stirring occasionally.
+Pour the sauce through a colander and skim off the fat into a cup or glass.

 Do not discard.
 Refrigerate and the fat on the top will solidify.
 It can then be removed and that certain amount of stock can be retrieved.

 In a clean pot, scramble together 3 egg whites (3 oz/90 ml) with 0.5 cups/110 ml COLD water.
 Pour the hot stock over the egg whites (not the other way around).
 Return the pot with this mixture to a burner and apply medium high heat–do not walk away.
 As the stock begins to come to a boil, you will see a “raft” begin to form on the top of the stock.
 This is the albumen protein in the egg whites attracting the other proteins in the stock that cause the cloudy appearance.
 DO NOT WHIP the stock.
 Reduce the heat to a bare simmer and allow the raft to continue forming for 15 minutes.
 Turn off the burner.

 You can see how the stock has what appears to be darkened scrambled eggs scattered through it.
 This is the same effect that we describe in the article linked HERE.

 Set the colander or strainer over a large container and line with moistened paper towels (or cheesecloth).
 Moistening the paper towel prevents the flavorful stock from clinging to the fabric.

 Slowly stage the stock into the moistened paper towels.

 The moistened paper towels will catch all the debris and albumins in the stock.

 Reduce to approximately one quart to strengthen the broth to the desired degree of flavor and color.